AtsuMiyai/UPD/README.md

 ## Introduction
-This paper introduces a novel and significant challenge for Vision Language Models (VLMs), termed **Unsolvable Problem Detection (UPD)**.
-UPD examines the VLM's ability to withhold answers when faced with unsolvable problems in the context of Visual Question Answering (VQA) tasks.
-UPD encompasses three distinct settings: **Absent Answer Detection (AAD)**, **Incompatible Answer Set Detection (IASD)**, and **Incompatible Visual Question Detection (IVQD)**.
-To deeply investigate the UPD problem, extensive experiments indicate that **most VLMs, including GPT-4V and LLaVA-Next-34B, struggle with our benchmarks to varying extents**, highlighting significant room for the improvements.
-To address UPD, we explore both training-free and training-based solutions, offering new insights into their effectiveness and limitations.
-We hope our insights, together with future efforts within the proposed UPD settings, will enhance the broader understanding and development of more practical and reliable VLMs.
+This paper introduces a novel task to evaluate the robust understanding capability of Large Multimodal Models (LMMs), termed **Unsolvable Problem Detection (UPD)**.
+Multiple-choice question answering (MCQA) is widely used to assess the understanding capability of LMMs, but it does not guarantee that LMMs truly comprehend the answer.
+UPD assesses the LMM's ability to withhold answers when encountering unsolvable problems of MCQA, verifying whether the model truly understands the answer.
+UPD encompasses three problems: **Absent Answer Detection (AAD)**, **Incompatible Answer Set Detection (IASD)**, and **Incompatible Visual Question Detection (IVQD)**, covering unsolvable cases like answer-lacking or incompatible choices and image-question mismatches.
+For the evaluation, we introduce the **MM-UPD Bench**, a benchmark for assessing performance across various ability dimensions.
+Our experiments reveal that even most LMMs, which demonstrate adequate performance on existing benchmarks, struggle significantly with MM-UPD, underscoring a novel aspect of trustworthiness that current benchmarks have overlooked.

 ## Requirements